 A great photograph that I enjoyed was Howl by Amy Stein.
 This image shows a coyote howling to a street light.
 The animal is looking up into the light as if it is confused.
 This image has to do with animals and how their habitat has been changed by man as well as their presence.
 I believe the photographer was trying to show how the man made environment can hugely impact the animals.
 I found this image very interesting because you see the coyote staring into the light but the snow around the coyote is untouched.
 There are no foot prints around the coyote that suggest the animal stumbled across this man made street light.
 Overall the image is very interesting and beautiful.

 Another great image that caught my eye was by Yang Yongliang and was called untitled #5.
 This image has a feeling of a dreamlike world and is very imaginative.
 It is said to be sort of a seamless collage of photos taken within the busy cities of China.
 This combination of separate images is put together in such a way that a new landscape is developed.
 On a level of altered environments this work critiques China’s rapidly growing, building and intensely changing environment.
 This image to me brings up the issues of design and photography.
 At what point does photography end and when is the piece considered a graphic design work?
 Can a piece be considered both?
 Although I love both photography and design, I feel that a photo should be minimally changed to still be considered a photograph.
 This piece to me is a beautiful representation of digital design.
+One final image I found fascinating was called Site Specific_NYC 07 by Olive Barbieri.
+This image is a classic example of a bird’s eye view of a city.
+This comments on how an animal like a bird flying overhead sees the city and its inhabitants, coxing the animal to believe that its surroundings are nature.
+Little does the bird know what nature is and what this massive city once looked like.
+On a photographic perspective, this photo is very interesting to me because it has a very strange depth of field.
+The areas that are in focus are not of similar planes and likewise for the areas of the image that are out of focus.

 Artist Lecture Review: The Work of Art Featuring Jeff Ross (KNPB)